Blog · Review Essay · Last reviewed June 19, 2026

 That distinction keeps the book from becoming a simple celebration of democratized speech.
 Gurri does not treat the public as automatically wise.
 He treats it as newly powerful, newly visible, and structurally disposed to reject what stands above it.
 Networked life can produce accountability, but it can also produce permanent anti-authority theater: a politics where the satisfying move is not to repair a system but to prove that no system deserves trust.

-For the site's recurring concern with belief formation, this matters because negation has its own rewards.
+For recurring concern with belief formation, this matters because negation has its own rewards.
 Disbelieving the official story can feel like independence even when the substitute story is weaker.
 Rejecting the expert can feel like courage even when the rejection is mostly identity performance.
 A community can cohere around refusal before it has any shared account of what would count as evidence, repair, or responsibility.

 Belief Under Permanent Contest